 In a negotiation table, there could oceans separating the prospect saying ‘yes, and closing the particular deal.
 This means that you should consider deal closures as the most important metric rather than reaching the simple agreement.

 Yes, I know, easier said than done, right?

-Most sales people try to follow the cues in body language and read between sentences to make sense of their chances of closing a particular prospect deal.
-Usually these are shallow and meaningless way of understanding the prospect.
+Most salespeople try to follow the cues in body language and read between sentences to make sense of their chances of closing a particular prospect deal.
+Usually, these are the shallow and meaningless way of understanding the prospect.